tc39/notes/meetings/2019-07/july-25.md

 DRR: Ok!

-LBR: One thing we've been talking about is, we've been looking at desirable examples.
+LEO: One thing we've been talking about is, we've been looking at desirable examples.
 I would like to make sure.
 I want people to make sure what we're making with optional chaining.
 You can start from any expression, including chaining from a regex literal, which is weird.
 I wonder if there's a possibility to start optional chaining from actual names.
 Because a reasonable developer would never use it, but you could start optional chaining from false, regex.
 It's a nice feature to create very confusing code, just for fun.
 But I wonder if it's possible that we could do a better tailoring of the syntax to start in more reasonable places.

 DRR: You can write a lot of nonsense code, ben actually has been writing tests and asking these questions as we've gone along.
 One of the examples was a class that extends from the optional chain.
 Should you disallow this from the grammar?
 Well you can but we have historically not allowed this